JonasRSV/Friday/releases/CONFIG.md

 ```

 - **scripts** is a key value field mapping keywords to a list of scripts.
-  - This is typically populated by the GUI
+  - This is typically populated by the [user interface](../web/becky).
   - No need to set this manually.

 In the example above when 'illuminati' is uttered friday will execute the script 'scripts/hello_world.py'.